 The best advice is fully informed.
 We invest deeply in our relationships with the families we serve.
 We listen closely to parents to understand the specific needs of their children and craft an individualized plan toward achieving their educational goals.
 And finally, our tutors email a detailed summary after each tutoring session, to help parents keep up with their students’ progress.

 We use a rigorously data-driven approach to test prep.
 After every 6 to 8 hours of tutoring, each of our students takes a proctored, official practice test and receives detailed results.
-These results allow our students to track progress and enables our tutors to continually target sessions toward a student’s evolving learning needs.
+These results allow our students to track progress and enable our tutors to continually target sessions toward a student’s evolving learning needs.
 Students who complete 20 hours of private tutoring and at least 80 percent of their homework see an average score increase of 120 points on the SAT and 5 points on the ACT.
 Beyond score results, in 2017 Applerouth students were offered more than $13 million in merit-based scholarships.